Mosamorphing/WTF-Graph/03_Publishing Subgraph/readme.md

 2. Get Ethereum Sepolia Eth from a faucet
 3. Get Arbitrum Sepolia Eth from a faucet
-4. Bridge Ethereum Seepolia GRT to Arbitrum using Arbitrum Bridge
+4. Bridge Ethereum Sepolia GRT to Arbitrum using Arbitrum Bridge
-5. Publish ypur subgraph
+5. Publish your subgraph